-The Board of Directors is divided into three classes, with the terms of office of each class ending in successive years.
-The Board of Directors has nominated four Directors of the Company to be elected for a term ending at the Annual Meeting specified below, or until their successors have been elected and qualified.
+The Board of Directors currently has eleven Directors and is divided into three classes, with the terms of office of each class ending in successive years.
+The Board of Directors has nominated three Directors of the Company to be elected for a term ending at the Annual Meeting specified below, or until their successors have been elected and qualified.
 Pursuant to the Company's Bylaws, a person may not stand for election as a Director after attaining the age of 72, provided that the Bylaws provide that this restriction does not apply to (i) Mr. Golden and Dr. Kendle until the Company's 2022 Annual Meeting, and (ii) Mr. Easter until the Company's 2023 Annual Meeting.
-Clemens Boersig is retiring from the Board pursuant to this age 72 requirement as of the 2022 Annual Meeting, after which our Board will have eleven Directors.
 Information with respect to the nominees for election, as well as the other Directors whose terms will continue after the Annual Meeting, is set forth below.
-All of the nominees meet the Board membership criteria described on page 13 under "Nomination Process."
+All the nominees meet the Board membership criteria described on page 13 under "Nomination Process."
 Each of the nominees and continuing Directors has had the same position or other executive positions with the same employer over the last five years unless otherwise indicated.
 This information includes each nominee's specific experience, qualifications, attributes and skills that led the Board to conclude that he or she should serve as a Director, and prior directorships held by each nominee at other public companies within the last five years.